siyamsarker/WireShield/README.md

   # Then open http://localhost:51821 in your browser
   ```

-- **Manual reverse proxy** (for advanced setups): terminate HTTPS at Caddy/Nginx/Traefik and proxy to `127.0.0.1:51821` (see examples below).
+- **Manual reverse proxy** (for advanced setups): terminate HTTPS at Nginx/Traefik and proxy to `127.0.0.1:51821` (see example below).
 Restrict access by IP, VPN, or additional auth.

 - **Bind to the network** (manual configuration): During install, set bind to `0.0.0.0:51821`.
 Or edit `/etc/wireshield/dashboard-config.json` later and change